lawrence-zhao-cz/lawrence-zhao-cz.github.io/_pages/about.md

 Welcome!

-I am a Finance Ph.D. candidate at the Jesse H. Jones Graduate School of Business at Rice University.
+I am an Assistant Professor of Finance at the Rawls College of Business at Texas Tech University.

 My research interests include empirical corporate finance, household finance, competition, and financial intermediation.

-I will be joining the Rawls College of Business at Texas Tech University as an Assistant Professor of Finance in 2023.
+Prior to joining Texas Tech University, I earned a B.B.A. in Finance and Mathematics and an M.S. in Economics from Baylor University, and a Ph.D. in Finance from Rice University.